ideonate/jupyter-innotater/README.md

 ### Innotater

 ```
-Innotater( inputs, targets )
+Innotater( inputs, targets, indexes=None )
 ```

 Instantiates the Jupyter widget.
-Each of `inputs` and `targets` is a Innotation subclass or array of Innotation subclasses.
+Each of `inputs` and `targets` is an Innotation subclass or array of Innotation subclasses.

 The Innotation subclasses allow display and interaction with different types of input/target data.
 Typically, inputs contains one or more data source that is fixed in your project (e.g. images of dogs) and targets contains data that is intended to be modified through the widget.